-Granite is, without a doubt, one of the most aesthetic and practical types of stone for bathroom and kitchen countertops.
-It is durable, solid, chemical-resistant, and lasts for as long as 15 years if properly cared for.
-Despite all its amazing properties, you will encounter several myths while considering installing it.
+Granite is undoubtedly one of the most aesthetic and practical types of stone for bathroom and kitchen countertops.
+It is durable, solid, chemical-resistant, and lasting as long as 15 years if properly cared for.
+Despite all its excellent properties, you will encounter several myths while considering installing it.
 Some of them are just blatantly wrong and confuse potential buyers in Denver.

-Many of our Denver granite countertop customers have shared horrible stories with us, not knowing that most of what they hear is far away from the truth.
-In this blog, we shall be exposing these myths so that you can be certain of the facts about granite countertops while making a purchase decision.
+Many of our Denver granite countertop customers have shared horrible stories with us, not knowing that most of what they hear is far from the truth.
+In this blog, we shall expose these myths so that you can be sure of the facts about granite countertops while making a purchase decision.

 Myth #1: Quartz has Replaced Granite

-There was a time when granite was the stone of choice for bathrooms and kitchens.
-But as it became more accessible, granite countertops became more common.
-Many Denver residents have now opted for granite countertops as compared to other materials, and that has led to a new discussion – the declining value of granite.
+At one time, granite was the stone of choice for bathrooms and kitchens.
+However, as it became more accessible, granite countertops became more common.
+Many Denver residents have now opted for granite countertops compared to other materials, which has led to a new discussion – the declining value of granite.
 When anything is available in abundance, it tends to decline in value.
-This is exactly what Denver residents are thinking about granite countertops and are moving towards quartz and man-made products.
+This is precisely what Denver residents are thinking about granite countertops and are moving towards quartz and man-made products.

 However, that doesn’t mean that granite is out of style.
 It is a classic material that is here to stay.
-However, it is important to consider that both quartz and granite serve their own unique purposes.
+However, it is essential to consider that both quartz and granite serve their own unique purposes.
 For example, granite is all-natural, formed under heat, and can sustain high temperatures.
-Quartz, on the other hand, isn’t resistant to heat and chemicals as much as granite is.
-Both are in style, and it all depends on what Denver customer prefers for their kitchens.
+Quartz, on the other hand, isn’t as resistant to heat and chemicals as much as granite is.
+Both are in style, depending on what Denver customers prefer for their kitchens.

 Myth #2: There Is No Difference Between Granite and Marble

-There’s no denying that both are natural stones, but they aren’t the same because the properties of granite differ from marble.
-Marble is a hard limestone available in a myriad of colors.
-Granite is a rock having a granular appearance.
-It is harder, stronger, and less porous than marble.
+There’s no denying that both are natural stones, but they aren’t the same because granite’s properties differ from marble’s.
+Marble is a hard limestone that is available in a myriad of colors.
+Granite is a rock with a granular appearance.
+It is more complex, more substantial, and less porous than marble.
 Moreover, marble is more economical than granite but requires extra care and maintenance.
-Because it’s porous, it can easily develop cracks and stains if proper care isn’t taken.
+Because it’s porous, it can quickly develop cracks and stains without proper care.

 Myth #3: Granite is Expensive